Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: Abstract

 \section{Abstract}

-This paper presents a unifying framework for Trefftz-like methods, which allows the analysis and construction of discretization methods based on the decomposition into, and coupling of, local and global problems.
-We apply the framework to provide a comprehensive error analysis for the Embedded Trefftz discontinuous Galerkin method, for a wide range of second-order scalar elliptic partial differential equations and a scalar reaction-advection problem.
-We also analyze quasi-Trefftz methods with our framework and build bridges to other methods that are similar in virtue.
+This paper presents a framework for the analysis of discretization methods based on the decomposition into local and global problems.
+We apply the framework to provide a comprehensive error analysis for the embedded Trefftz discontinuous Galerkin method, for a wide range of second-order scalar elliptic partial differential equations and a scalar reaction-advection problem.
+We also analyze quasi-Trefftz methods with our framework, presenting the first optimal error bounds in weaker norms.